FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-phase-1-recap.md

 _Looking forward to Phase 2_

 Congratulations to all of the teams who participated in Phase 1.
-If you are interested in Phase 2, stay tuned for details to be announced by November 9 [here](https://slingshot.filecoin.io/) (and join the #slingshot and #slingshot-announcements channel on [Filecoin Slack](https://filecoin.io/slack) if you haven’t already).
+If you are interested in Phase 2, stay tuned for details to be announced by November 9 [on the Slingshot website](https://slingshot.filecoin.io/) (and join the #slingshot and #slingshot-announcements channel on [Filecoin Slack](https://filecoin.io/slack) if you haven't already).

 We are in awe of what the community was able to accomplish thus far, and are excited to see what’s to come!
 Onward! 🚀